 - Lord Mayor's Show: On the second Saturday of November, a new Lord Mayor of the City of London (not a Mayor of London) is sworn into duty for the year, which is immediately followed by a grand parade through the city streets.

-- London Jazz Festival: Over the course of 10 days this month (November 16 to 25, 2018), this city-wide festival will take over London venues for performances by both rising stars and jazz legends alike.
+- London Jazz Festival: Over the course of 10 days this month, this city-wide festival will take over London venues for performances by both rising stars and jazz legends alike.